Cycling Ring of Kerry

 Annual Kerry Cycling Events

-The Ring of Kerry Cycle is on Saturday 4th July and the Beara Cycle takes place on SATURDAY MAY 23rd.
+The Ring of Kerry Cycle takes place on the first Saturday in July and the Beara Cycle takes place on SATURDAY MAY 28th.
 Due to cycling's popularity both annual events sell out in a very short time.

 However, the organisers have reserve lists in the event that registered entrants cancel.